 Global Volcanism Program | Image GVP-07370

-Scenic Lago de Coatepeque fills the 7 x 10 km Coatepeque caldera in western El Salvador.
-The caldera was formed during two major eruptions in the late Pleistocene.
-Post-caldera eruptions produced a series of lava domes such as the one seen at the left, forming a small peninsula extending into the lake.
-A chain of cinder cones that erupted along caldera ring faults dot the southern caldera rim in the background.
+Lago de Coatepeque fills the 7 x 10 km Coatepeque caldera in western El Salvador.
+The caldera formed during two major eruptions in the late Pleistocene.
+Post-caldera eruptions produced a series of lava domes such as the one seen to the left that forms a small peninsula extending into the lake.
+A chain of scoria cones that erupted along caldera ring faults are across the southern caldera rim in the background.

 Photo by Giuseppina Kysar, 1999 (Smithsonian Institution).